 Things to do before the recovery:

-- If you can't find the files you need in recycle bin; and then, install it on your Windows 10 (you should remember not to choose the drive that may include missing files waiting to be recovered).
+- If you can't find the files you need in Recycle Bin, please download MiniTool Power Data Recovery.
+Then, install it on your Windows 10 (you should remember not to choose the drive that may include missing files waiting to be recovered).

 Things to do during the recovery: